Seton Hall University

-With a 14:1 student-faculty ratio and an average class size of 21, faculty know more than just your name.
-At Seton Hall you can begin working on research projects with faculty as early as your freshman year, and many students even attend conferences with faculty.
-At Seton Hall you’ll benefit from the close mentorship of faculty and a community dedicated to challenging and supporting you.
+With a 14:1 student-faculty ratio and an average class size of 22, faculty know more than just your name.
+At Seton Hall, you can begin working on research projects with faculty as early as your freshman year, and many students even attend conferences with faculty.
+You’ll benefit from the close mentorship of faculty and a community dedicated to challenging and supporting you.

-Seton Hall is a Catholic universitywith a nearly 160-year tradition of excellence.
-Seton Hall values integrity, compassion, and a commitment to helping others.
-A diverse and welcoming community, Seton Hall embraces students of all faiths and inspires students to become servant leaders who make a difference in the world.
+Seton Hall is a Catholic university with a more than 160-year tradition of excellence that values integrity, compassion, and a commitment to helping others.
+A diverse and welcoming community, Seton Hall embraces students of all faiths and inspires them to become servant leaders who make a difference in the world.

-Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the safe, quaint charm of a small town and the hustle and bustle of New York City life only 30 minutes away.
+Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the quaint charm of a small town and the hustle and bustle of New York City life only 30 minutes away.
 Just hop on the train in the center of town and the worlds of entertainment, art, publishing, finance, and fashion; the United Nations; and thousands of major corporations are at your doorstep.
-This translates to a career edge and unprecedented job opportunities, not to mention lots of career advantage.
-Seton Hall offers more than 17,000 internship opportunities, and more than 81% of students have an internship—or two—on their résumé before graduation.
+This translates to career advantages and unprecedented job opportunities.
+Seton Hall offers more than 17,000 internship opportunities, and more than 81% of our students have an internship—or two—on their résumé before graduation.
 In fact, Seton Hall is ranked #4 in the nation for providing internship opportunities.
-Seton Hall students have an employment rate almost 20% higher than the national average and mid-career earnings 40% higher than the national average.
+Seton Hall students have an employment rate of 93%, and their mid-career earnings are 50% higher than the national average.
 Seton Hall offers a comprehensive Career Center, and your career counselor begins working with you freshman year.

 Majors and Programs: 90+